mastering-microservices/tutorial_en/monolith/monolith.md

 ?
 Besides JUnit and Jest, which testing frameworks would you like to use?
 Cypress, Gatling, Cucumber
 ?
 Would you like to install other generators from the JHipster Marketplace?
 No ?
 Would you like to generate code coverage for Cypress tests?
-[Experimental] No ?
+[Experimental] Yes ?
 Would you like to audit Cypress tests?
-No
+Yes
 ```

 > Remark: You can choose React or Vue for the client framework if you feel more confortable with them.